Sticky Post -

 Aside from flying models, there are also ground based drones.
 The Parrot line of Jumping Sumo drones are bi-wheeled drones that can traverse a multitude of terrains and be used for unique ground level footage line never before.
 It is also more conspicuous than some flying models, which makes it great for surprise photography.

 There are hundreds, if not thousands, of fitness apps for your mobile phone.
 From tracking your walk/run, to helping create a motivational playlist based off your library, they can be pretty useful.
 Most commonly they are simply programs that offer advice, references, and workout instruction.
 While these are very useful, the best sort of fitness application to use with your phone is one that is part of a system.
-This is especially the case if you are doing something serious like hiking and recently invested in a pair of the best hiking boots.

 The Fitbit Flex is useful for more than just typical fitness.

 Priced around £80, the Fitbit Flex has gained quite a widespread reputation for being one of the best fitness assisting devices.
 Paired with an application that you can use on your mobile and other computing devices, it tracks all the basic information such as steps taken and calories burned.
 However, aside from also monitoring heart rate, it can monitor sleeping patterns and be used as a silent alarm that uses vibrations timed to wake you at the optimal point.
 It has a sleek surface design that lacks even a simple screen display so it can be comfortably and discretely worn for long periods of time.

 Not to be left out of the market, Nike also has a similar product.